rrrlw/helixvis/JOSS-paper/paper.md

 # Summary

 - First paragraph describes use of 2-dimensional visualizations of alpha-helical peptides and introduces helical wheels and wenxiang diagrams (cite @wheeldiag, @wenxiangdiag)

+Studying the interactions of short peptides is conceptually non-trivial, even when the peptide's primary and secondary structures are known.
+The difficulty is often a result of the spatial complexity inherent in an $\alpha$-helix, a commonly observed form of protein secondary structure.
+Identification of hydrophobic faces formed by secondary structure is a common challenge that can be solved using projections of amino acids on a two-dimensional surface.

+Brian Grey

 - Second paragraph gives reader high-level purpose of helixvis
 - Third paragraph describes current and future applications of helixvis in scientific research and education (cite @apd, @camp, @amp-design)